awslabs/aws-mysql-jdbc/README.md

 The AWS JDBC Driver for MySQL supports fast failover for Amazon Aurora with MySQL compatibility.
 Support for additional features of clustered databases, including features of Amazon RDS for MySQL and on-premises MySQL deployments, is planned.

-> **IMPORTANT** Because this project is in preview, we encourage you to experiment with MySQL driver but DO NOT recommend adopting it for production use.
-Use of the MySQL driver in preview is subject to the terms and conditions in the [AWS Service Terms](https://aws.amazon.com/service-terms), (particularly the Beta Service Participation Service Terms).
-This applies to any drivers not marked as 'Generally Available'.
 ## What is Failover?

 An Amazon Aurora DB cluster uses failover to automatically repairs the DB cluster status when a primary DB instance becomes unavailable.
 During failover, Aurora promotes a replica to become the new primary DB instance, so that the DB cluster can provide maximum availability to a primary read-write DB instance.
 The AWS JDBC Driver for MySQL is designed to coordinate with this behavior in order to provide minimal downtime in the event of a DB instance failure.